 Research shows clients prefer to receive multiple service lines from a single professional services firm.

-Research identifies cross-selling as key growth opportunity for professional services
+Research identifies a key growth opportunity for professional services

 Every year, Beaton Benchmarks surveys thousands of clients of legal, accounting, IP specialist and built and natural environment consulting services providers.

 We ask clients of Australia and New Zealand’s largest professional services firms to rate their experience with their providers.
-Respondents represent a mix of public organisations’ and public and private companies’ leaders including c-suites, senior, general and functional management.
+Respondents represent a mix of leaders including c-suites, senior, general and functional management from both public and private organisations.

 Beaton data shows that creating situations where clients want to buy from you, and therefore reducing your need to sell, is highly achievable.